-- Develop a schedule to assure that appropriate controls are implemented and maintained during the wet season work and work suspension periods. - Follow ODOT's Supplemental Standard Specifications for Highway Construction Section 00280- Erosion and Sediment Control. - Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected. - If disturbing over an acre of area, you will need a DEQ permit (1200CA) contact the Environmental Specialist during the planning phases of the project. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Develop a schedule to assure that appropriate controls are implemented and maintained during the wet season work and work suspension periods. - Follow ODOT's Supplemental Standard Specifications for Highway Construction Section 00280- Erosion and Sediment Control. - Use appropriate fish screen on pump inlets, observe water laws, and consult with the Environmental Specialist to ensure stream hydrology and ecology are not affected. - If disturbing over an acre of area, you will need a DEQ permit (1200CA) contact the Environmental Specialist during the planning phases of the project. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.